jtrupiano/passenger-recipes/README.txt

   execute anything, but rather outputs a set of instructions for you to manually execute.
 The reason for this is that certain aspects of setting up a server require root access.
 Incremental deployment, by contrast, does not require this level of privilege.
-As such, we recommend that you take care of setting up your server by yourself.
+As such, I recommend that you take care of setting up your server manually.

-  Note: to "lift" this restriction, you can simply override the :ensure_not_root function.
-However, this is not recommended, considering Apache needs to own all of your files.  e.g.
+  Note: to "lift" this restriction, you can simply override the :ensure_not_root function.  e.g.

   def ensure_not_root; end

+  However, this is not recommended, considering Apache needs to own all of your files.

 * Sets up a symlink in the shared directory (passenger.conf) that is updated on each successive deploy.
 This allows you to change your apache config through a deployment.
-Note that you'll need sudoer privilege to restart apache (deploy:with_restart) to restart apache.
+You'll need to log in manually as a privileged user to restart apache.

 * NEW PROPERTIES --> DEFAULTS
   # Where is the apache config snippet